-- Wellington will be aiming not to extend their record as the draw specialists, having amassed 5 from 8 games so far this season.
+- If there is any time that might feel comfortable in the hot air of Gold Coast United, the team from Windy Wellington may be just the one! - Wellington will be aiming not to extend their record as the draw specialists, having amassed 5 from 8 games so far this season.
 However, with the compactness of the table, picking up a point could be precious when it comes to the business end of the season - Gold Coast will want to win at home after their dramatic last minute loss to Melbourne Victory on the weekend

-- In the meantime, North Queensland Fury is making the long trip to Perth as they aim to rise to a more deserving position on the Hyundai A-League table
+- For the first time in its Hyundai A-League history, Perth Glory will now be aiming for an unprecedented first placing on the ladder over the coming weeks - In the meantime, North Queensland Fury is making the long trip to Perth as they aim to rise to a more deserving position on the Hyundai A-League table

 - 6 v 5 - Melbourne Victory v Brisbane Roar is always a great football spectacle.
 Old mates, Muscat and Moore.
 Van Dijk v Vargas.
 Hernadez, Reinaldo, Henrique and Fabiano - Gates open at 4.30pm for the Melbourne Victory v Perth Glory Westfield W-League match

 - A languid, long weekend public holiday - why not go to the football to see the little F3 Derby between Sydney FC - who play their 100th game in the Hyundai A-League - and Central Coast Mariners in a battle to stay in the top four - Gates open at 12.00pm for the Sydney FC v Central Coast Mariners Westfield W-League match

 - Another long weekend public holiday, and Adelaide are coming off an emphatic away win after the long, hot trip to Townsville, while Newcastle Jets will be looking to convert their many chances in to a win away from home - Gates open at 1.30pm for the Adelaide United v Newcastle Jets Westfield W-League match